rimask/security/index.md

 With {{site.data.keyword.Bluemix_notm}}, securing your data against unauthorized access is a joint effort between {{site.data.keyword.Bluemix_notm}} and you.

-Data that is associated with a running application can be in one of three states: data-in-transit, data-at-rest, and data-in-use.
+Data that is associated with a running application can be in 1 of 3 states: data-in-transit, data-at-rest, and data-in-use.

 <dl>
 <dt>Data-in-transit</dt>